hmunye/konsider/server/README.md

 ```bash
 curl -v http://<your_host>:<your_port>/api/v1/health
 ```
-> A `204 No Content` response confirms the server is operational
+> Note: A `204 No Content` response confirms the server is operational

 ## Testing